sakuramomo1005/Kaplan-Meier-method-under-dependent-censoring/Draft/week2/README.md

  ### Actual and Actuarial Probabilities of Competing Risks: Apples and Lemons
 * [paper link](https://github.com/sakuramomo1005/Kaplan-Meier-method-under-dependent-censoring/blob/master/Draft/week2/paper/Actual%20and%20Actuarial%20Probabilities%20of%20Competing%20Risks%20Apples%20and%20Lemons.pdf)
+* 2007
-* Slud's method not widly used:
+* Slud's method not widely used:
   * Correcting the KM Estimate: Some methods to overcome the limitations of informative censoring have been suggested [20 –22], but they are rarely used in the cardiac literature, and the incorrect KM method is used instead.
 One method of adjusting for informative\ censoring, called inverse probability weighting (IPW)